sh-919/basic-network-scanner/README.md

-# basicnetworkscanner (UNFIN)

-This program is supported for Linux.
+# basic network scanner

 This is a basic network scanner for scanning a range of IP addresses and getting their MAC addresses.

+Supported for Linux and written in Python.

-# before using:
+# before using (guide):

-1. download requirements.sh and basicnetworkscanner.py
+you will need to install some packages. check [needed.txt](https://github.com/sh-919/basicnetworkscanner/blob/main/needed.txt) for more info.

+if not already installed, download [required.sh](https://github.com/sh-919/basicnetworkscanner/blob/main/required.sh) and follow the directions below to install.

-2. open shell + login as root
+## 1) open shell + login as root
+    sudo -s

-3. Give execute permission to the bash file that will install the requirements.
+## 2) give execute permission to the bash file that will install the requirements

-=>  chmod +x /path/to/requirements.sh
+    chmod +x /path/to/required.sh

-4. Navigate to directory requirements.sh is in and run the script.
+## 3) Navigate to directory required.sh is in and run the script.

-=>  ./requirements.sh

-5. once completing step 4 you will be able to run the network scanner
+    ./required.sh

+once you have completed these steps you can download and run [basicnetworkscanner.py](https://github.com/sh-919/basicnetworkscanner/blob/main/basicnetworkscanner.py).

-# sample use:
+# sample usages:

+> **this command will  scan a range of IP addresses and grab their MAC addresses**

-=>  python3 basicnetworkscanner.py --help
+    python3 basicnetworkscanner.py -t <ip address>

+> **example**

-=>  python3 basicnetworkscanner.py -t 192.168.38.1/24
+    python3 basicnetworkscanner.py -t 192.168.38.1/24

+> **for help**

+    python3 basicnetworkscanner.py --help